shovon/types-and-zod-schemas/README.md

 validated = User.parse(someData);
 ```

 The resulting code could come off as more expressive.
-I'm usually not a fan of abstractions, and I find consolidating the type `User` and the associated validator into a single type could be a form of abstraction, but it could also be argued that it doesn't abstract much, if anything, at all.
+I'm usually not a fan of abstractions, and I find consolidating the type `User` and the associated validator into a single name could be a form of abstraction, but it could also be argued that it doesn't abstract much, if anything, at all.

 Thoughts?